Find Your Perfect School

 A Bachelor’s degree is an undergraduate degree awarded by colleges or universities after approximately four years of study.
 They can take less or more time to earn depending on student success and the semester load a student opts across the program they select.

 To qualify for a Bachelor’s degree in Engineering, you’ll likely need a high school diploma, GED, or another equivalent credential.
 Depending on the program you choose to enter, you’ll need to meet a GPA threshold set out by the school, and a predetermined score on the SATs or ACTs.
-These standards can be mitigated by factors like recommendation letters, an essay you write about your experience, and intentions to succeed in these programs, extracurricular activities, among other conditions.
+These standards can be mitigated by factors like recommendation letters, an essay you write about your experience, and intentions to succeed in these programs, and extracurricular activities, among other conditions.
 However, it will be useful to consider what a school says its standards for admission are when applying.

 Look at applying for a Bachelor’s in Engineering as an investment of time and effort you want a return on.
 While you can make up for substandard grades or standardized test scores in other ways, try to determine how likely it is that you can (depending on how far you are from what the school expects and what experienced advisers like guidance counselors and support staff at the schools tell you).